clearlinux/clear-linux-documentation/source/guides/stacks/greengrass.rst

 Configure AWS Greengrass group
 ******************************

-For each Intel® edge platform, you must create a new AWS Greengrass group and install AWS Greengrass core software to establish the connection between cloud and edge.
+For each Intel edge platform, you must create a new AWS Greengrass group and install AWS Greengrass core software to establish the connection between cloud and edge.